KseniaJuravel/KseniaJuravel/README.md

 As part of a Marie Skłodowska-Curie fellow at [ITN-IGNITE](http://www.itn-ignite.eu/projects/11573_ksenia-juravel/) and past students representative in [GIGA](https://www.giga-cos.org/).

+If you are intreasted in my CV: [Linkedin](linkedin.com/in/ksenia-juravel-594627260)

 📫 How to reach me:

 Email: Ksenia.Juravel@mail.huji.ac.il